archTk/pyNS/README.txt

 LXML package http://lxml.de/   (Only for xml validation feature).

 How To:
-Open a terminal and type:
+Open a terminal, cd into pyNS directory and type:
+[For Mac/Linux Users]
+./pyNS.py --help
+[For Windows Users]
-./pyNS --help
+pyNS.py --help

 Standard benchmark simulation:
-Open a terminal and type:
+Open a terminal cd into pyNS directory and type:
-./pyNS
+[For Mac/Linux Users]
+./pyNS.py
+[For Windows Users]
+pyNS.py

 By default pyNS runs a vascular network which represents the arterial vasculature of a right arm.

 Guidelines for parameters.csv file, needed for arm templates simulations: